PaulRitsche/DeepACSA/docs/source/contribute.rst

 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [paul.ritsche@unibas.ch].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at paul.ritsche@unibas.ch.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.